How to Flush a Water Heater

 Step 1: Turn off the Water Heater

 If you have a gas heater, turn off the gas so the pilot is extinguished.
 For electric models, go to your circuit breaker and turn off the line supplying the heater.
-Once the power source is shut down, turn off the water.
-Allow 24 hours for the heater to cool some before proceeding to the next step.

 Step 2: Connect the Hose and Prep the Drainage Area

 Connect the garden hose to the drain valve and run the loose end to an area that won't be affected by the warm water and sediment.
 Remember to wear work gloves that will protect your hands from hot water and components.

 Open the drain valve and let the water flow for several minutes.
 Then go to the kitchen and turn on the hot water faucet.
 This will help the water drain quickly and smoothly.
 After another couple of minutes, turn off the water supply valve.
 The flow of water will slow and eventually stop altogether.
 At this point, you can turn on the water supply valve again for another quick flush before closing it again.

 Once all the water and sediment has completely drained, close the valves and turn the water supply back on.
 Watch the open faucet in the kitchen.
 The flow will be sporadic at first as air is flushed out of the system.
 When the stream is smooth and consistent, you know that the tank is full and flowing properly.